 This step is a bit complicated but will result in a powerful capability to send all of your data to Thingspeak with basically one click.

-1) Click on the "Thingspeak 1" label which should bring up the Webhook widget.
-Settings should be all done except for the "URL" box which must be edited to include your Thingspeak WRITE API key.
+1) Click on the "Thingspeak 1" icon which should bring up the Webhook widget.
+Settings should be all done except you'll need to edit the "URL" box to include your Thingspeak WRITE API key.

 2) Basically, all you need to do here is to overwrite the token that's already there.
 Be sure to NOT touch the other fields as they are all set for Thingspeak already.